KosinskiLab/openfold-doctor/README.md

 # OpenfoldDoctor

 **OpenfoldDoctor** is an extension of the [OpenFold](https://github.com/aqlaboratory/openfold) project, designed to enhance protein folding simulations with advanced inspection capabilities.
-With OpenfoldDoctor, users can gain deeper insights into the folding process through various export functionalities.
+With OpenFold Doctor, users can gain deeper insights into the folding process through various export functionalities.

 ## 🚀 Features